TechySkills/android_device_infinix_bomb/README.md

-## TWRP for Infinix Note 7 X690B
+## TWRP for Infinix Note 7 X690B (bomb)

 ### Working
-- Decryption
+- Decryption (Only till Android 11) (For Android 12+, You need to disable decryption in /vendor/etc/fstab.mt6768)
-- fastbootd
+- Fastbootd
 - MTP
 - USB OTG